GerHobbelt/owemdjee/README.md

 - **libcpr** [📁](./libcpr) [🌐](https://github.com/GerHobbelt/cpr) -- wrapper library for cURL.
 C++ Requests is a simple wrapper around [libcurl](http://curl.haxx.se/libcurl) inspired by the excellent [Python Requests](https://github.com/kennethreitz/requests) project.
 Despite its name, libcurl's easy interface is anything but, and making mistakes misusing it is a common source of error and frustration.
 Using the more expressive language facilities of C++11, this library captures the essence of making network calls into a few concise idioms.
 - **libcpuid** [📁](./libcpuid) [🌐](https://github.com/GerHobbelt/libcpuid) -- CPU & hardware info
 - **libCRCpp** [📁](./libCRCpp) [🌐](https://github.com/GerHobbelt/CRCpp) -- easy to use and fast C++ CRC library.
+- **libcsp** [📁](./libcsp) [🌐](https://github.com/GerHobbelt/libcsp) -- a concurrency C library 10x faster than Golang, influenced by the CSP model.
 - **libcyaml** [📁](./libcyaml) [🌐](https://github.com/GerHobbelt/libcyaml)
 - **libCZMQ** [📁](./libCZMQ) [🌐](https://github.com/GerHobbelt/czmq)
 - **libdeflate** [📁](./libdeflate) [🌐](https://github.com/GerHobbelt/libdeflate) -- heavily optimized library for DEFLATE/zlib/gzip compression and decompression.
+- **libdist** [📁](./libdist) [🌐](https://github.com/GerHobbelt/distlib) -- string distance related functions (Damerau-Levenshtein, Jaro-Winkler, longest common substring & subsequence) implemented as SQLite run-time loadable extension, with UTF-8 support.
+- **libeternaltimestamp** [📁](./libeternaltimestamp) [🌐](https://github.com/GerHobbelt/libeternaltimestamp) -- provide/encode/decode 64-bit integer timestamps which can encode *any* date/time in the lifetime of our planet from before the Big Bang up to about 3000 AD in the future.
 - **libexpat** [📁](./libexpat) [🌐](https://github.com/GerHobbelt/libexpat) -- XML read/write
 - **libfolia** [📁](./libfolia) [🌐](https://github.com/GerHobbelt/libfolia) -- working with the Format for Linguistic Annotation (FoLiA).
 Provides a high-level API to read, manipulate, and create FoLiA documents.
 - **libfyaml** [📁](./libfyaml) [🌐](https://github.com/GerHobbelt/libfyaml)
 - **libgd** [📁](./libgd) [🌐](https://github.com/GerHobbelt/libgd) -- GD is a library for the dynamic creation of images by programmers.
 GD has support for: WebP, JPEG, PNG, AVIF, HEIF, TIFF, BMP, GIF, TGA, WBMP, XPM.
 - **libgif** [📁](./libgif) [🌐](https://github.com/GerHobbelt/libgif)
 - **libgrape-lite** [📁](./libgrape-lite) [🌐](https://github.com/GerHobbelt/libgrape-lite) -- a C++ library from Alibaba for parallel graph processing (GRAPE).
 It differs from prior systems in its ability to parallelize sequential graph algorithms as a whole by following the PIE programming model from GRAPE.
 Sequential algorithms can be easily "plugged into" `libgrape-lite` with only minor changes and get parallelized to handle large graphs efficiently. `libgrape-lite` is designed to be highly efficient and flexible, to cope with the scale, variety and complexity of real-life graph applications.
+- **libicns** [📁](./libicns) [🌐](https://github.com/GerHobbelt/libicns) -- a library for manipulation of the Mac OS `icns` resource format, also known as the IconFamily resource type.
+It can read and write files from the Mac OS X icns format, as well as read from Mac OS resource files and macbinary encoded Mac OS resource forks.
 - **libiconv** [📁](./libiconv) [🌐](https://github.com/GerHobbelt/libiconv-win-build) -- provides conversion between many platform, language or country dependent character encodings to & from Unicode.
 This library provides an `iconv()` implementation, for use on systems which don't have one, or whose implementation cannot convert from/to Unicode.
 It provides support for the encodings: European languages (ASCII, ISO-8859-{1,2,3,4,5,7,9,10,13,14,15,16}, KOI8-R, KOI8-U, KOI8-RU, CP{1250,1251,1252,1253,1254,1257}, CP{850,866,1131}, Mac{Roman,CentralEurope,Iceland,Croatian,Romania}, Mac{Cyrillic,Ukraine,Greek,Turkish}, Macintosh), Semitic languages (ISO-8859-{6,8}, CP{1255,1256}, CP862, Mac{Hebrew,Arabic}), Japanese (EUC-JP, SHIFT_JIS, CP932, ISO-2022-JP, ISO-2022-JP-2, ISO-2022-JP-1, ISO-2022-JP-MS), Chinese (EUC-CN, HZ, GBK, CP936, GB18030, EUC-TW, BIG5, CP950, BIG5-HKSCS, BIG5-HKSCS:2004, BIG5-HKSCS:2001, BIG5-HKSCS:1999, ISO-2022-CN, ISO-2022-CN-EXT), Korean (EUC-KR, CP949, ISO-2022-KR, JOHAB), Armenian (ARMSCII-8), Georgian (Georgian-Academy, Georgian-PS), Tajik (KOI8-T), Kazakh (PT154, RK1048), Thai (ISO-8859-11, TIS-620, CP874, MacThai), Laotian (MuleLao-1, CP1133), Vietnamese (VISCII, TCVN, CP1258), Platform specifics (HP-ROMAN8, NEXTSTEP), Full Unicode (UTF-8, UCS-2, UCS-2BE, UCS-2LE, UCS-4, UCS-4BE, UCS-4LE, UTF-16, UTF-16BE, UTF-16LE, UTF-32, UTF-32BE, UTF-32LE, UTF-7, C99, JAVA, UCS-2-INTERNAL, UCS-4-INTERNAL).
 It also provides support for a few extra encodings: European languages (CP{437,737,775,852,853,855,857,858,860,861,863,865,869,1125}), Semitic languages (CP864), Japanese (EUC-JISX0213, Shift_JISX0213, ISO-2022-JP-3), Chinese (BIG5-2003), Turkmen (TDS565), Platform specifics (ATARIST, RISCOS-LATIN1).
 It has also some limited support for transliteration, i.e. when a character cannot be represented in the target character set, it can be approximated through one or several similarly looking characters.
 - **libidn2** [📁](./libidn2) [🌐](https://github.com/GerHobbelt/libidn2)
 - **libimagequant** [📁](./libimagequant) [🌐](https://github.com/GerHobbelt/libimagequant) -- Palette quantization library that powers `pngquant` and other PNG optimizers. `libimagequant` converts RGBA images to palette-based 8-bit indexed images, including alpha component.
 It's ideal for generating tiny PNG images and nice-looking GIFs.
 Image encoding/decoding isn't handled by the library itself, bring your own encoder.